BhawksGit/BadUSB-Mouse/README.md

 <p>For debugging purposes, use the serial output to monitor the status and operation of the device.
 Ensure to disable or remove serial debugging in the final deployment to avoid detection.</p>

 <h2>Renaming the Arduino Device for Obfuscation</h2>
-<p>To further disguise your Smart BadUSB device, you can rename its identification to something less suspicious, such as "USB Device".
+<p>To further disguise your BadUSB Mouse device, you can rename its identification to something less suspicious, such as "USB Device".
 This process involves using the Musinou hardware library to customize the USB device name.</p>

 <h3>Steps to Rename Your Arduino Device:</h3>
 <ol>